-Despite this it’s important for business owners to understand the role that discovery phases play in building their website.
+Despite this, it’s important for business owners to understand the role that discovery phases play in building their websites.
 This stage allows web development companies to explore both the client and user goals of the project, as we’ve mentioned earlier.
-While it may be true that designers create websites for end users, they are ultimately built for clients.
-Businesses have their own goals that may differ to that of the end user.
+While it may be true that web developers and designers create websites for end users, they are ultimately built for clients.
+Businesses have their own goals that may differ from that of the end-user.

-They are the ones to have the final say — that’s why it’s important for the website development company to efficiently tackle and explore both factors during the discovery phase.
+They are the ones to have the final say — that’s why it’s important for the website development organizations to efficiently tackle and explore both factors during the discovery phase.

 The sessions would usually involve the discussion of the client’s current state, what the clients hope to achieve and what their vision is for the future.
-Right afterwards, web design and development company will start developing customer profiles to determine the needs and wants of the client’s target audience.
+Right afterward, a web design development firm will start developing customer profiles to determine the needs and wants of the client’s target audience.

 This stage matters not just because it’s basically the foundation of an entire website but because it helps clients focus on one main goal.
-It’s not uncommon for athlete websites to try and be everything all at once — resulting in a website’s that’s all over the place.
+It’s not uncommon for athlete websites to try and be everything all at once — resulting in websites that are all over the place.
 But with the help of guided discovery sessions, they can focus on one main goal!

-Why You Should Work With The Best Web Development Company
+Work With The Best Web Development Companies Today

-But in hopes of helping elite players lessen the need for time and spending, sports branding companies like Creatitive started offering the same services as a web development company but with great benefits!
+But in hopes of helping elite players lessen the need for time and spending, sports branding companies like Creatitive started offering the same development services as a web development firm but with great benefits!